B-Tran/rshell/README.md

 1. The program won't able to handle string literals in the command input.

-2. Cd is not part of bin file diectory so cd won't work as a command.However, the cd error will be implemented in the next assigment.
+2. Cd is not part of bin file diectory so cd won't work as a command.

+3. The command input does not handle Parenthesis

+4.

 ## Note
 We were only able to test the parser in the program.
-We are aware there are more testing that need to done in the R Shell. because there are many potential bugs in the program.
+We are aware there are more testing that need to done in the R Shell because there are many potential bugs in the program.
 The rest of tests will be implemented in the next assignment.
 Further, we added perror for every syscall.
-Unforunately, we didn't manaaged to upload our UML diagram section.

 ## Authors & Contributor List